 If what you really want is a full sized pool suitable for swimming, games, and everything else, why settle?
 A cocktail pool can cost as much as (or even more than) a full sized pool, so there's no real reason to get a small pool if space is what you need.

-At River Pools, we manufacture world-class fiberglass swimming pools for customers across the country.
-Most of our swimming pools are full sized, but we do offer a 10x20 R Series pool that's only slightly bigger than an average cocktail pool.
+At River Pools, most of our swimming pools are full sized, but we do offer a 10x20 R Series pool that's only slightly bigger than an average cocktail pool.

 Not sure if a cocktail pool is right for you?
-Why not take a look at our other models while you’re here, check out our pricing guide, or request a quote to learn how much a fiberglass pool will cost you?
+Why not take a look at our other models while you’re here, check out our pricing guide, or request a quote from an independent installer to learn how much a fiberglass pool will cost you?

 Before you go, make sure to download our free ebook below to learn the key differences between fiberglass, vinyl liner, and concrete swimming pools.